 We are happy to tailor any of the workshops to your needs and can deliver activities either at the Open Centre or at your own preferred venue.
-Many schools now are combining workshops to hold a ‘faith day’, if this is something you are interested in, please contact us and we can create a timetable for you.
+Many schools now are combining workshops to hold a ‘faith day’, if this is something you are interested in, please don’t hesitate to contact us and we can put together a recommended programme of events.

 If there is a workshop you would like that is not listed below, please contact us and we may be able to arrange something to meet your criteria.

 Here is a list of our current workshops;